 5.2 Scope of the proposed standard:

-This standard is intended to provide a standard framework for mixed reality content aimed at effectively motion learning.
-The scope of this standard includes the motion sensing and guiding for reference motion learning.
-In addition, as well as input and output processes and application programming interfaces used for implementation of the content may include terms and definition, requirements, and data formats.
+This standard defines a framework for mixed reality content aimed at effectively motion learning.
+This standard includes definition for motion sensing and guiding for reference motion learning.
+Definitions of terms, requirements and data formats for input and output processes and application programming interfaces used for implementation of the content.

 5.3 Is the completion of this standard contingent upon the completion of another standard?
 No